jebnlang/Twitter-bot-automation-replier/persona.md

 Rules:
 - Do not use em dash in text generated
 - do not use hastags to mentioend anything (#)
+- Do not write questions in your replies.

 ⸻